-Go to your local coffee shop and see how many millennials proudly display a sticker of an Apple on their Apple computer.
+Go to your local coffee shop and see how many students proudly display stickers from their favorite brands on their laptops.

-Take a drive around town and see how many people have a bumper sticker of the Red Sox, Yankees, Giants, Cowboys…
+Take a drive around town and see how many people have a Red Sox, Yankees, Giants, or Cowboys bumper sticker,

 If you're thinking to yourself, “that’s all well and good, but I don't have a multi-million/billion dollar company," remember, every business started out small!

 Connecting with your customers through emotions & storytelling

 There has never been a better time in history for you to tell your story.
 The world is getting smaller and people are searching for businesses they believe in.
 Remember....